MakBerl/Poisson-Solver/README.md

 I developed this code for my Bachelor thesis but did not look at it since then.
 It still seems to compile though.
 Maybe someone has a use for it.

+## Directory structure
+    ├── README.md
+    ├── cublas_wrapper.h          # wrapper functions around some cublas functions
+    ├── makefile
+    ├── misc.h                    # some small helper functions
+    ├── preconditioner.h          # Cuda kernels that solve solve the linear system for the preconditioner ├── solver.h                  # functions that apply the preconditioned conjugate gradient to solve the problem └── test.cu                   # demonstrates how to use the given code and runs tests for the different implementations.